 I hope you love this simple & easy Vegan Brussel Sprout Tahini Pasta!
 It's a new weeknight dinner favorite and perfect for those nights you're craving a cozy and creamy pasta dish.
 Enjoy!

-- 1 tsp (6 grams) salt (add more or less depending on preference)
+- 1 teaspoon salt add more or less depending on preference

 - salt & pepper to taste